37 Comments

 Fred's avatar

 I think the author is making some valid arguments.
-I fearfully look at Catholics like Tucker Carlson and Candace Owens and the resurgence of antisemitism.
+On the other hand, I look fearfully at Catholics like Tucker Carlson and Candace Owens and the resurgence of antisemitism.
 As a Jew, I sure can't find anything good about The Spanish Inquisition.

 Sea Sentry's avatar